 There is no hard-and-fast rule regarding being out during the application process.
-Ultimately, the choice to disclose an LGBTQ+identity to schools depends on the individual.
-Many schools appreciate having the fullest possible sense of all of their applicants -including the fact that they are LGBTQ+.
+Ultimately, the choice to disclose an LGBTQ+ identity to schools depends on the individual.
+Many schools appreciate having the fullest possible sense of all their applicants, including those who identify as LGBTQ+.
 Ultimately, it is up to the individual to decide what they are most comfortable with disclosing, and the decision should be carefully considered in consultation with counselors and family members as appropriate.
-Researching all prospective www.campuspride.org/nationalscholarship-database/ institutions as part of this decision-making process is essential.
+Researching all prospective institutions is essential as part of this decision-making process.